tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 }
 ```

-Event if you decide to save this object in the database for some timeseries logging/analysis purposes
+Even if you decide to save this object in the database for some time series logging/analysis purposes
- and you add some `_id` field it's still a value object - the identify
+ and you add some `_id` field it's still a value object - the identity
 of this piece of data doesn't matter.

 ## Factory

-A factory pattern is just a standard pattern that's used to **create** entities and value objects if the
+A factory pattern is just a [standard pattern](https://en.wikipedia.org/wiki/Design_Patterns) that's used to **create** entities and value objects if the
-creation of such object is a complex process.
+creation of such objects is a complex process.
 Don't use it if you don't need it, but it should be ready
 in your toolbox.

-A good use factories can ensure that even the most complex entities can be created in a simple and intuitive
+A good use of factories can ensure that even the most complex entities can be created in a simple and intuitive
 way.

-Let's take a look at example, where we store `Post` objects that contain `Weather` information right
+Let's take a look at the example, where we store `Post` objects that contain `Weather` information right
 at the time when the `Post` was created:

 ```typescript